ArcturusSky/holbertonschool-hbnb/Technical_Documentation/Arc-Logs.md

 - [ ] Create Relationships between each of them ?

 ***Progress Summary:***
+I kinda finish all the task 1 now, just need to update my Readme.md according to the change I did and files I added.
+I will try to be concise about that because I really don't have much time.
+There are 6 tasks to do (even if the last one is made of tests that I do along the way for now.)

 ***Challenges Encountered:***
 - I won't have enough time